SumitAgrawal03071989/elasticsearch/ElasticSearchOpenSource/Elasticsearch introduction/README.md

 - Use data types such as geo_point and geo_shape that cannot be automatically detected

 ## Information out: search and analyse

+### Searching your data

+The Elasticsearch REST APIs support structured queries, full text queries, and complex queries that combine the two

+In addition to searching for individual terms, you can perform phrase searches, similarity searches, and prefix searches, and get autocomplete suggestions.

+- JSON-style query language (Query DSL)
+- You can also construct SQL-style queries

+### Analyzing your data

+Elasticsearch aggregations enable you to build complex summaries of your data and gain insight into key metrics, patterns, and trends.